 Note: MS-DRG (Medicare severity diagnosis related group), LOS (length of stay).
 Capital payments are determined by a similar system.
-Additional payments are also made for certain rural hospitals.
+Additional payments are also made for certain new technologies and rural or isolated hospitals.
 Hospitals may receive penalties or additional payments based on their performance on quality standards.

-Both the operating and capital rates are also subject to a cost-of-living adjustment reflecting the higher costs of supplies and other nonlabor resources in Hawaii and Alaska.
+For hospitals in Alaska and Hawaii, both the operating and capital rates are boosted by a cost-of-living adjustment, reflecting the higher costs of supplies and other nonlabor resources in those states.
 Adjustment for case mix The geographicadjusted operating and capital rates are then adjusted for case mix to reflect the patient's condition and expected costliness.
-To determine the case-mix adjustment, Medicare assigns discharges to Medicare severity diagnosis related groups (MS-DRGs), which are primarily based on patients' clinical conditions and treatment strategies.
-Clinical conditions are defined by both the patients' discharge diagnoses, including the principal diagnosis-the main problem requiring inpatient care-and up to 25 secondary diagnoses indicating other conditions that were present at admission (comorbidities) or developed during the hospital stay (complications).
-The treatment strategy surgical or medical-is defined by the presence or absence of up to 25 procedures performed during the stay.
-In 2021, the MS-DRG system included 338 base DRGs, most of which are split into 2 or 3 MS-DRGs based on the presence of either a comorbidity or complication (CC) or major CC, resulting in a total of 767 MS-DRGs.
+To determine the case-mix adjustment, Medicare assigns each inpatient stay to a Medicare severity diagnosis related group (MS-DRG), which is primarily based on the patient's clinical conditions and treatment strategies.
+Clinical conditions are defined by the principal diagnosis-the main problem requiring inpatient care-and up to 24 secondary diagnoses indicating other conditions that were present at admission (comorbidities) or developed during the hospital stay (complications).
+The treatment strategy-surgical or medicalis defined by the presence or absence of up to 25 procedures performed during the stay.
+In 2022, the MS-DRG system includes 338 base DRGs, most of which are split into 2 or 3 MS-DRGs based on the presence of either a comorbidity or complication (CC) or major CC, resulting in a total of 767 MS-DRGs.

-Each MS-DRG has a relative weight that reflects the expected costliness of inpatient treatment for patients in that group relative to the expected costliness across all patient groups.
+Each MS-DRG has a weight that reflects the expected costliness of inpatient treatment for patients in that group relative to the expected costliness across all patient groups.